neccam/PaFiFA/README.md

 * Run *[III_sub_valid_evaluate.m]* matlab scripts.
 These scripts will output final prediction files *[valid/test_prediction]* which you can use to measure our jaccard index score.

 #### The code was tested on Ubuntu 14.04 machine with CUDA 8.0 and cuDNN 5.0.
 All of the experiments were done on a single Titan X GPU ####

+**Note:**As this is a public repository the base model, the training input list and the best performing model links will be activated with the end of the competition (07/02/17 00:00 UCT) to allow code verification

 #### For any question or problem with the code please contact me via e-mail [see profile].

-**As this is a public repository the base model, the training input list and the best performing model links will be activated with the end of the competition (07/02/17 00:00 UCT) to allow code verification**